spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 ## Usage

 Cluster Autoscaler helps improve your cluster's performance and makes your cluster more resilient to failures.
 It automatically adjusts the number of nodes in your cluster based on the current workload.
-In other words, Cluster Autoscaler monitors the resource utilization, such as CPU and memory, and the number of pods running in your cluster and scales the cluster when either of these events occurs:
+In other words, Cluster Autoscaler monitors the resource utilization, such as CPU and memory, and the number of pods active in your cluster and scales the cluster when either of these events occurs:
 <br />

 - Multiple pods fail due to resource contention.
-In this case, Cluster Autoscaler will provision more nodes.
+In this case, the Cluster Autoscaler will provision more nodes.

 - Nodes are underutilized for a specific period.
-In this case, Cluster Autoscaler will reschedule the pods onto other nodes and shut down the underutilized node.
+In this case, the Cluster Autoscaler will reschedule the pods onto other nodes and shut down the underutilized node.

-To know the internal details of the pack, check out the pack manifest [here](https://github.com/spectrocloud/pax/tree/master/stable/addon/systemapps).
-If you want to customize the pack to use custom metrics, you must modify the existing pack and follow the instructions in the [Create and Deploy a Custom Add-On Pack](/registries-and-packs/deploy-pack) guide to deploy your custom pack.
 <br />